| [ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 at the chapter level of structuring.

-Write an @appendix
+Write an @appendix or @unnumbered command at the

 beginning of a line and follow it on the same line by the title,

-just as with @chapter
+just as with @chapter.

-Texinfo also provides a command @centerchap
+Texinfo also provides a command @centerchap, which is analogous

-, but centers its argument in the printed and HTML
+to @unnumbered, but centers its argument in the printed and HTML

 outputs.
 This kind of stylistic choice is not usually offered by